Accounting – FRS16: Property, Plant, and Equipment

-The FRS 16 replaces the FRS16 (the version that was released in 2003), the INT FRS 6 (costs of modifying current software), the INT FRS 14 (property, plant, and equipment – compensating impairment or loss) and the INT FRS 23.
-This standard requires that every accountant in Singapore (regardless of in-house or accounting services providers) to apply the principles outlined in this standard to property, plant, and equipment.
+The FRS 16 replaces the FRS16 (the version that was released in 2003), the INT FRS 6, the INT FRS 14 (property, plant, and equipment – compensating impairment loss) and the INT FRS 23.
+This standard requires that every accountant in Singapore (regardless of in-house or accounting services in Singapore) to apply the principles outlined in this standard to property, plant, and equipment.
 The property, plant or equipment should be used in the development or maintenance of biological assets and minerals rights and reserves including natural gas, oil, and more.

-Note that the primary issue in accounting for plant, property, and equipment is how to recognize the assets, determine their carrying value, and how to recognize the depreciation and impairment losses associated with the assets.
+Note that the primary issue in accounting for plant, property, and equipment is how to recognize the assets, determine their carrying value, and how to recognize the depreciation and impairment losses associated with the assets (Also see Difference between Depreciation and Impairment).
 You should understand that FRS 16 does not apply to the following:

 - Mineral reserves including natural gas, oil, and other similar products